radianthero/radianthero.github.io/_tabs/about.md

 ## What does Radiant Ink mean?

 Well, nothing really.
 Radiant is a handle I like to use often, but what about Ink?
 One of the things that made me interested in running a blog was the nostalgia of the early 2000s where artists would commonly have their own website, and one of those was called "India Ink".
 Not a whole lot more than that

 ## What are the goals for the blog?

 To get me back into doing more, or a place to post random thoughts that I don't know where else to post it to.
-For now my art will be photographed (not ideal) but when I feel more invested in the art, I'll consider getting a scanner/tablet.
+For now my art will be photographed (not ideal) but when I feel more invested in the art, I'll consider getting a scanner.